 Just looking at this photo makes me want to run into the kitchen and start chopping vegetables.
 (There’s also apples, dried cranberries and nuts to liven up this snappy salad.)
 The dressing is a mayo/yogurt blend with lemon juice and honey.

 Years ago my friend, Ethel, and I attended a wedding reception, where this Tuna Noodle Salad was served.
 We loved the hearty mixture of noodles, veggies, tuna and cheese and asked for the recipe.
 After that, we made it many times, always referring to the dish as John’s Wedding Salad.

 This has got to be the easiest, prettiest, and most beloved of summer salads.
 The dish is on nearly every restaurant menu I’ve seen recently.
-I’ve served it each time I entertained at the farm this summer.
+During post-COVID days, I’ve served it each time I entertained at the farm during the summer.

 Start with some wonderful garden fresh tomatoes—any color or shape.
 Then turn the whole thing over to the kids or the guys—as I often do—to design a pretty platter with the slices of tomato, buffalo mozzarella cheese, and fresh basil leaves.
 They’ll surprise you at how seriously they take the task.
 This is a simple, but striking centerpiece for any event.